LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-abstract.rst

    Notice that the state here is represented as the collective state of all of the ``CodingEvents`` in the collection.

 .. index:: !
 JSON serialization, !
-JSON sdeerialization
+JSON deserialization

 .. admonition:: Tip